RyotaMaeno1227/OSS_CAE_FEM_salome/docs/reports/coupled_endurance_failure_history.md

 1. Download the latest artifact (`coupled-endurance-<run-id>`) and copy the generated Markdown table into a new section below.
 2. Update the chart link if a new PNG should be embedded.

 > Note: interactive generation of these files requires GitHub REST access.
-Locally you can run `python tools/report_archive_failure_rate.py --repo <owner>/<repo> --workflow coupled_endurance.yml --job-name archive-and-summarize --weeks 8 --output-chart ... --output-markdown ... --skip-chart` when `api.github.com` is reachable.
+Locally you can run `python tools/report_archive_failure_rate.py --repo <owner>/<repo> --workflow coupled_endurance.yml --job-name archive-and-summarize --weeks 8 --output-chart ... --output-markdown ... --skip-chart --dry-run` when `api.github.com` is reachable, so you can preview the Markdown without regenerating PNGs.

 ## Latest Snapshot (fill after artifact download)